#History of the Palau de la Música Catalana

 The dominant theme in the sumptuous sculptural decor of the concert hall is choral music, something that might be expected in an auditorium commissioned by a choral society.
 A choir of young women surrounds the “sun” in the stained-glass skylight, and a bust of Anselm Clavé, a famous choir director who was instrumental in reviving Catalan folk songs, is situated on the left side of the stage, under a stone tree.

 Besides the possibility of attending concerts, the Palace offers a visit with an experienced guide.
-Within the tour you will visit all its facilities, will be able to look at the famous organ and hear interesting information about him as a landmark and a cultural program.
-There is also a skip-the-line walking tour for Palau de la Musica as well as other cultural attractions, if you cannot wait!
-Ticket prices vary with each concert, here we offer you the chance to review the schedule of concerts and buy tickets to the ones that suit you.
+Within the tour you will visit all its facilities, will be able to look at the famous organ and hear interesting information about the landmark.
+There is also a skip-the-line walking tour for Palau de la Música as well as other cultural attractions.
+Ticket prices vary with each concert, so check out their website to find one to suit you.
+Bare in mind that tickets get booked up early, so don’t miss your chance!

 - Address: C/ Palau de la Música, 4-6, 08003 Barcelona, Spain.